squaremo/starling/docs/rfc/0002-dependencies.md

  * **Defined <-- Available**

-The dependent needs the dependency to have been defined (created) before it can run.
+The dependent needs the dependency to have been defined (created) before it can run itself.
 For example, a Deployment that mounts a ConfigMap.

 In most situations, retries will sort this out, but the happy path is to wait for the dependency to exist before applying the dependent.